frjo/hugo-theme-zen/README.md

   poweredby: true           # Show powered by hugo in footer
   privacyPolicyUrl: ""      # If set will add link to cookie consent form.
   relatedposts: true        # Show related posts under a "See also" section, default false.
-  sassTranspiler: "dartsass"# The Sass transpiler to use, default "libsass".
   searchLimit: 20           # Max number of search hits, default 20.
   sidebar: true             # Show a sidebar to the right, default false.
   siteName: false           # Hide the site name (visually-hidden), default true.